Man, 52, in court charged with killing dialysis patient Linda Woods

 He did not make eye contact with family members in the gallery or respond as he was led away to the cells and a relative shouted “love you uncle”.

+Only a few of the victim’s relatives attended the hearing because her tangi was taking place at the same time.

-Police said he was arrested without incident during a search at a Kaikohe property on Tuesday morning.
+Police said the man was arrested without incident during a search at a Kaikohe property on Tuesday morning.

 The house where the accused man lived is less than 200m from the tidy Taraire St home where Woods lived with multiple generations of female family members.